 The short answer is: yes.

-Let’s reveal these options behind Doors 1 and 2, then explain why Door 3 is the ultimate grand prize (if you’re a team, you’ll want to skip ahead to Door 3).
+Let’s reveal these options behind Doors 1 and 2, then explain why Door 3 is the ultimate grand prize.
+If you’re a team, you’ll want to skip ahead to Door 3.

 Door #1 to forwarding calls from a cell phone: A carrier’s website

-Some cell phone service providers let you activate unconditional call forwarding straight from their website.
+SSome cell phone service providers let you activate unconditional call forwarding straight from their website.
 For example, here’s how to forward calls without having the phone on hand with Verizon:

-2. Find your Apple or Android phone and tap “Manage device.”
+- Find your Apple or Android phone and tap “Manage device.”

-3. Scroll down to “Call forwarding” and tap “Manage.”
+- Scroll down to “Call forwarding” and tap “Manage.”

-5. Verify your settings using your email, which can receive a confirmation link, or a mobile device, which can receive a push notification from the My Verizon app.
+- Verify your settings using your email, which can receive a confirmation link, or a mobile device, which can receive a push notification from the My Verizon app.

 This method can be useful if there’s only one person who needs to receive forwarded calls from an Android phone or another device, but it’s also tedious.
-If you want multiple team members to share responsibility for incoming calls, you’ll need to open Door #3 in this article for the right option for your team.
+If you want multiple team members to share responsibility for incoming calls, you’ll need to open Door #3 in this article for the right option for your team. for incoming calls, you’ll need to open Door #3 in this article for the right option for your team.

 Door #2 to forwarding calls from a cell phone: Access numbers

-2. Enter the number you want to forward calls from.
+- Enter the number you want to forward calls from.

-3. Enter your remote access PIN.
+- Enter your remote access PIN.

-4. Dial 72#.
+- Dial 72#.

-5. Enter the number you want to forward calls to.
+- Enter the number you want to forward calls to.

-6. Confirm your forwarding number.
+- Confirm your forwarding number.

-Much like our previous option, this call forwarding method isn’t scalable in a business context.
+Keep in mind that AT&T’s Remote Access to Call Forwarding is a paid add-on for landlines and business phones — it’s not available for wireless accounts.
+And like our previous option, this call forwarding method isn’t scalable in a business context.
 You’ll waste time manually activating and deactivating call forwarding, and you’ll only be able to choose one forwarding number.

 If you need to forward calls to several different numbers or devices, there’s a better option.